Questions? Suffolk DBT Roslyn (516) 714-4707 | Babylon Suffolk DBT (631) 403-4719 | Mt. Sinai (631) 828-2264 | NYC (646) 939-5210

 Big Emotions That Feel Hard to Manage

-Learn how to understand, regulate, and move through overwhelming emotions using DBT skills.
+Learn how to understand, regulate, and move through intense emotions using DBT skills.
+This pattern is described as emotion dysregulation.
 Serving children, teens, and adults across Long Island and New York City.

 What These Moments Can Look Like